 A positive Lachman test is most accurate right after the injury and the pivot shift test is more useful in subacute or chronic cases.

 X-rays obtained to rule out avulsion fractures or other related conditions, but do not directly identify ACL injury.
-MRI delineates ACL tears nicely, along with associated injury to menisci and other structures.
+Magnetic resonance imaging delineates ACL tears, along with associated injury to the menisci and other structures.

 Initial treatment for most patients consists of protection, rest, ice, compression, elevation, and analgesia (as appropriate).
 Subsequent treatment varies by an individual patient's health and fitness status and goals.
 Treatment may range from minimal or no additional intervention to bracing, physical therapy, and activity modification, and to surgical reconstruction (either early or delayed).